About the Scholarship

 This scholarship is given to those people who are pursuing their careers in librarian degrees and are in the public sector.
 All the above documents and records must be submitted to the library no later than September 1.

-Candidates are required to submit all the above-mentioned documents and applications only through mail.
+Candidates are required to submit all the above-mentioned documents and applications only through the mail.

 An applicant must be a legally recognized citizen of the United States or an eligible international student who's planning to specialize in library work with children